 Isomerism is not an exception, it is the rule.
 The larger the molecule, the more isomeric alternatives are offered.

-different physical and chemical properties.
+very different physical and chemical properties.
 And neither state can easily be

 transformed into the other because the transition between the two states

-requires the molecule to pass through intermediate configurations which have a
+requires the molecule to pass through intermediate configurations which have

-greater energy than either of them.
+significantly more energy than either of them.
 ES writes:

 The remarkable fact is that both molecules are perfectly stable, both behave as